-The medical centers are sites for testing the application of new information and the development of new diagnostic and therapeutic techniques.
-Four of the UC medical centers currently operate as Level 1 Trauma Centers, capable of providing the highest level of specialty expertise and surgical care to trauma victims.
+Five of the UC medical centers currently operate as Level 1 Trauma Centers, capable of providing the highest level of specialty expertise and surgical care to trauma victims.
 With their tripartite mission of teaching, public service, and research, the UC academic medical centers benefit both California and the nation.
-They provide excellent training for tomorrow's health professionals, educational opportunities for community health professionals who participate in the University's clinical teaching and
+They provide excellent training for tomorrow's health professionals, educational opportunities for community health professionals who participate in the University's clinical teaching and continuing education programs, and healthcare services to thousands of patients each day.

-Display XI-1: UC Medical Centers At-A-Glance, 2012-13
+Display XI-1: UC Medical Centers At-A-Glance, 2013-14